 Why Single Mothers Struggle to Put Themselves Out There

 It’s natural to feel hesitant about making the first move in making friends.
-Many single parents worry about whether they’ll be accepted or if their friendship needs change over time.
+Many single parents worry about whether they’ll be accepted or if their friendships will change over time.

-However, it’s important to remember that it’s to be expected that friendships evolve.
+However, it’s important to remember that friendships evolve.
 Some will last a lifetime, while others may be short-term.
 That’s okay!
 The key is to focus on what feels right for you at the moment.

 How to Step Outside Your Comfort Zone Without Anxiety